-The most iconic look of war-time was the two-piece women’s 1940s suit.
+The most iconic look of war-time was the 1940s women’s two-piece suit.
 In the United States, it was patriotically called the victory suit.
-In Britain it was the utility suit.
+In Britain, it was the utility suit.
 The suit was practical and versatile, worn as often as dresses.
 The jacket and skirt could be mixed with other pieces, and a different blouse underneath could change up the look.
 The overall style did not change throughout the war so that women wouldn’t have to keep up the expense of wearing the latest fashions.

-The most commonly used fabric for women’s 1940s suits were wool-weight rayon, wool blends and lightweight wool.
+The most commonly used fabrics for women’s 1940s suits were wool-weight rayon, wool blends, and lightweight wool.
 Limitation order L-85 said that the fabric for skirts must be non-wool or wool of 9-ounce weight or less.
 After the war, factories were full of wool used to make men’s uniforms, and the cost of wool suits decreased dramatically.

 Women’s 1940s Suit Jackets